fullon-labs/docs/ops/en/wasm/chain_get_info.md

 ## get_info

-Get the latest information related to the node.
+Get the latest information related to the FullOn node.

 ### Usage example